 UNICEF struggled to monitor and evaluate the impact of its programming.
 The difficulty of assessing learning outcomes or habits when students were not in school, or the impact of training for teachers working from home, meant that UNICEF could not monitor the impact of its interventions.
 This was difficult not only for UNICEF’s development of future interventions, but also for its communications with donors who were interested in impact.

-UNICEF struggled to understand the learning context and experience of children with disabilities.
+The responsiveness of UNICEF's support for children with disabilities was impeded by a lack of data on their needs.
+While interventions were developed late and effectiveness remains unknown, the information acquired on these children's needs in the recent period should be carefully documented and shared to inform future crises and to avoid this knowledge and experience being lost.
 As a result, interventions designed to support children with disabilities were developed very late, and the effectiveness of these interventions is still unknown.

-The absence of standards relating to digital education and pedagogy made it difficult to develop teacher training materials.
+UNICEF did not adopt standards relating to digital education and pedagogy, which made it difficult to develop teacher training materials.
 Similarly, UNICEF COs found that digital devices that were not optimal for learning were being donated to schools or procured by governments.
 This led to ineffective spending and under-utilisation of devices.

 UNICEF COs themselves struggled with mental health issues, such as stress and burn-out during this period.
 Many UNICEF staff were working from home while also home-schooling children who were not in school.
 Several staff were unable to work due to having caught COVID-19.

-Recommendations for strengthening UNICEF’s education response (ECA Regional Office)
+Recommendations for strengthening UNICEF’s education response (ECA Regional Office).

-Ongoing COVID-19 response and recovery (including topics related to remedial learning)
+Below is the list of priority recommendations addressed to the ECA education team.
+We deliberately focus on the Regional Office recommendations in this section given that RTA was designed to support the Regional Office in their oversight role, while generating useful learning that COs and RO could reflect on and harness over the course of the response.
+Country-level recommendations are included in country Annexes C-F. Both RO and COs had numerous opportunities to share their feedback on the recommendations including the workshop where they were presented and discussed.

+UNICEF RO should support COs to reflect on their experiences and lessons learnt from COVID-19 crisis responses.
+UNICEF as a learning organization cultivates new knowledge and insights gained from the past experiences to continuously expand its capacity to respond to emerging education and learning needs under crisis.
+Given the unprecedented magnitude of COVID-19 pandemic and the length of school closure in the region, UNICEF needs to update country programmes based on lessons learnt and strengthen coordination mechanisms to improve the effectiveness of UNICEF’s response measures.